Can You Close a Dead Person's Eyes? A thorough look on Post-Mortem Care

 3. Avoid Force: Never try to force the eyes closed.
 Applying pressure or pulling on the eyelids can cause damage and be disrespectful to the deceased.
 Gentle persuasion is the approach to take, and if the eyes don’t close easily, it’s best to leave them as they are.

 4. Seek Professional Assistance: If you are unsure or if closing the eyes proves impossible, don't hesitate to contact the funeral home.
 Funeral directors are trained in handling the deceased with care and respect and will know the best approach based on the circumstances.
-They may have techniques or tools to facilitate closure if possible, but always prioritize the comfort and dignity of the departed.
+They may have techniques or tools to support closure if possible, but always prioritize the comfort and dignity of the departed.

 Addressing Common Myths and Misconceptions